 It is only in the rarest of instances that Book-It might find it necessary to cancel a performance.
-In the event of extreme inclement weather, Book-It shows will go on as scheduled unless Interstate 5 is closed, or city buildings (such as Seattle Center) are officially closed.
+In the event of extreme inclement weather, Book-It shows will go on as scheduled unless Interstate 5 is closed, or city buildings (such as the Armory at Seattle Center) are officially closed.
 Any performance cancellations will be noted on our website’s home page.
 Additionally, patrons whose email addresses are on file with us will receive notice of cancellations via email, and we will make our best effort to reach all other patrons who may be affected by such closures or cancellations by telephone.

 Can I get there on public transit?